by Steven Bratman, MD

 Forms of Massage

 Along with herbal treatment, touch-based therapy is easily one of the most ancient forms of medical care.
 We instinctively stroke and rub areas of our body that hurt.
 Massage therapy develops this instinct into a professional treatment.
 There are many schools of massage.
-In most cases, massage therapists combine several techniques, but there are purists who stick to one method.
-The one of the most common techniques is Swedish massage, which combines long strokes and gentle kneading movements that primarily affect surface muscle tissues.
+In most cases, massage therapists combine several techniques, but there are purists who stick to 1 method.
+One of the most common techniques is Swedish massage, which combines long strokes and gentle kneading movements that primarily affect surface muscle tissues.
 Deep-tissue massage uses greater pressure to reach deeper levels of muscles.
 Shiatsu or acupressure massage also use deep pressure, but they do so according to the principles of acupuncture theory.
 This can differ markedly from those of Western-oriented massage therapies.
 Neuromuscular massage applies strong pressure to tender spots, technically known as trigger points.